M4GNV5/PtrsStuff/README.md

 struct MutexWrap
 {
 	mutex{}; //memory for a pthread_mutex

-	constructor(obj); //the obj will be thread-safely wrapped
+	//	'obj' will be thread-safely wrapped
+	//	if 'allowAddr' is false the &this.key and &this[key] will throw an exception constructor(obj, allowAddr = false);

 	//locks the mutex then gets/sets/calls the property of the wrapped object operator this.key;
 	operator this[key];
 	operator this.key = value;
 	operator this[key] = value;
+	operator &this.key; //note: see 'allowAddr' above
+	operator &this[key]; //note: see 'allowAddr' above
 	operator this.key(args...);
 	operator this[key](args...);
 };